 This wireless charging happens when both the copper coils are set to a common electromagnetic frequency.
 You can easily charge the mobile device battery from the power source.
 Wireless resonance charging is only possible over short distances.

-Qi is the most widely used wireless standard.
-Qi was developed by the Wireless Power Consortium (WPC) as a standard for inductive charging across distances of up to 40mm.
+Qi wireless charging standard is the most widely used wireless standard.
+Qi charge was developed by the Wireless Power Consortium (WPC) as a standard for inductive charging across distances of up to 40mm.
 Many major smartphone manufacturers, including Samsung, Apple, Sony, LG, HTC, Huawei, Nokia (HMD), Motorola, and Blackberry, follow the Qi wireless charging standard.
 It operates at a frequency of 110-22 kHz and a power of less than 100W.
 This standard is mostly utilized in the in-vehicle charging, phone chargers, infrastructure chargers, domestic robots, laptop computers, and the speakers.

 Ki cordless kitchen standard